kaliberjs/firebase-queue/docs/guide.md

 #### Return value

-Returning a result or nothing (`undefined`) resolves the task; reporting that the current task has been completed and the worker is ready to process another task.
+Returning a result or 'falsy' value resolves the task; reporting that the current task has been completed and the worker is ready to process another task.
 Any plain JavaScript object returned from the `processTasks` function will be written to the `tasks` location and will be available to the next worker if the tasks are chained (using custom specs).
 When a task is resolved, the `_progress` field is updated to 100 and the `_state` is replaced with either the `_state` key of the object returned, or the `finishedState` of the task spec.
-If the task does not have a `finishedState` or a 'falsy' value us returned, the task will be removed from the queue.
+If the task does not have a `finishedState` or a 'falsy' value is returned, the task will be removed from the queue.

 Throwing an error or returning a 'failed' promise rejects the task; reporting that the current task failed and the worker is ready to process another task.
-Once this is called, the task will go into the `error_state` for the job with an additional `_error_details` object.
+When this happens, the task will go into the `errorState` for the job with an additional `_error_details` object.
 If a string is thrown, the `_error_details` will also contain an `error` key containing that string.
 If an Error is thrown, the `error` key will contain the `error.message`, and the `error_stack` key will contain the `error.stack`.